-X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE FISCAL YEAR ENDED DECEMBER 31, 2017

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM \\\\\ TO \

-Commission file number: 000-49796

-COMPUTER PROGRAMS AND SYSTEMS, INC.

-(Exact Name of Registrant as Specified in Its Charter)

-Delaware

-(State or Other Jurisdiction of Incorporation or Organization)

-6600 Wall Street, Mobile, Alabama (Address of Principal Executive Offices)

-(Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class

-Common Stock, par value \$.001 per share

-Securities registered pursuant to Section 12(g) of the Act:

-None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗵 No 🗆

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-×

-Large accelerated filer Accelerated filer

-Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company

-Emerging Growth Company

-If an emerging growth company, indicate by ch accounting standards provided pursuant to Sect eck mark if the registrant has elected not to use the extended transition period for contain 13(a) of the Exchange Act. nplying with any new or revised financial

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🗵

-The aggregate market value of common stock held by non-affiliates of the registrant at June 30, 2017 was \$272,103,191.

-As of March 12, 2018, the registrant had outstanding 14,085,989 shares of its common stock.
+X ANNUAL REPORT PURSUA NT TO SECTION 13 OI R 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE FISCAL YEAR EN DED DECEMBER 31-2 017 TORTHE TISEME TEME DED DECENIDER (11, 2 OR TRANSITION REPORT PUR SHANT TO SECTION 3 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PER le number: 000-49796 Commission e number.
+000-45/50 COMPUT AMS AND SYSTEMS, INC. Delaware 74-3032373 (State or Other Jurisd Incorporation or Orga iction of nization) (I.R.S.
+Employer Identification No.) 6600 Wall Street, Mobil e, Alabama 36695 (Address of Principal Exec (Zip Code) 5 (Registrant's telephon e number, including area code) quant to Section 12(b) of the Act: Title of Each Cl Name of Each Exchange on Which Registered Common Stock, par value - The NASDAQ Stock Market LLC securities registered pur suant to Section 12(g) of the Act: None of 1934 such fil File req such short contains or any a indicate by check mark if the registral indicate by check mark whether the reduring the preceding 12 months (or ing requirements for the past 90 days indicate by check mark whether the redured to be submitted and posted purorter period that the registrant was reduciate by check mark if disclosure ed, to the best of registrant's knowled mendment to this Form 10-K. Indicate by check mark whether the reducing the procedure of the definitions of "large accel ant is not required to file repregistrant (1) has filed all refor such shorter period that so Yes ⊠ No □ registrant has submitted element to Rule 405 of Regularized to submit and post sof delinquent filers pursuar dge, in definitive proxy or it registrant is a large acceleration. d issuer, as defined in Rule 405 of the Securities Act.
+Yes \square No \boxtimes orts pursuant to Section 13 or Section 15(d) of the Act.
+Yes \square No \boxtimes ports required to be filed by Section 13 or 15(d) of the Securities Exchange Act the registrant was required to file such reports), and (2) has been subject to extronically and posted on its corporate Web site, if any, every Interactive Data action S-T (§232.405 of this chapter) during the preceding 12 months (or for such files).
+Yes \boxtimes No \square to Item 405 of Regulation S-K is not contained herein, and will not be information statements incorporated by reference in Part III of this Form 10-K ted filer, an accelerated filer, a non-accelerated filer, or a smaller reporting er" and "smaller reporting company" in Rule 12b-2 of the Exchange Act. ge accelerated filer Accelerated filer n-accelerated filer ☐ (Do not check if a sma ler reporting company Smaller reporting company If a erging Growth Company n emerging growth company, indicate v or revised financial accounting stand by check mark if the registrated by check mark if the registrated pursuant to Section 1. at has elected not to use the extended transition period for complying with any tion 13(a) of the Exchange Act.
+1 Indicate by check mark whether the registrant is a shell companion stock held by non-affili y (as defined in Rule 12b-2 of the Act).
+Yes □ No ⊠ ttes of the registrant at June 30, 2017 was \$272,103,191.